 The NBME® Neurology Shelf Exam

-The NBME® Clinical Neurology Shelf Exam, or Clinical Neurology Subject Examination, evaluates a student’s mastery of neurology and its application when observing and diagnosing patients.
+The NBME® Clinical Neurology Shelf Exam, or Clinical Neurology Subject Examination, evaluates a student’s mastery of neurology and its application when diagnosing patients.
 It is typically taken during the third year of medical school, after the neurology clerkship.
-Despite neurology clerkships being relatively short (about 4-6 weeks), the exam features particularly long and challenging stems that don’t necessarily cover what comes up in rotations.
-With that in mind, students should start preparing as early as they can.
+Though the clerkship is relatively short (about 4-6 weeks), the exam features long and challenging stems that don’t always cover what comes up in rotations.

 How to Study for the Neurology Shelf Exam